 Divorce and Remarriage in the Bible: The Social and Literary Context.
 Published before the title above, this one goes into more scholarly depth.

-YouTube Playmobile depictions of Instone-Brewer’s teaching on divorce and remarriage (the link takes you to the first message in the series)
+Instone-Brewer’s divorce and remarriage website and his YouTube PlayMobile depictions of Instone-Brewer’s teaching on divorce and remarriage. (the link takes you to the first message in the series)